- Best Time to Go to Puerto Princesa

 You need to know the most popular areas and the city center so you’ll be able to commute around without needing a guide.
 Here are some of the neighborhoods and areas you might encounter during your trip to Puerto Princesa:

-One of the highly-recommended things to do in Puerto Princesa is to visit Honda Bay for an island-hopping tour.
+One of the highly-recommended things to do in Puerto Princesa is to visit Honda Bay for island hopping in the Philippines.
 It’s one of the main reasons why many types of accommodations are available here.
 To get here, you have to ride an outrigger boat (banca) from Sta.
 Lourdes Wharf.
 It will take about 30 minutes to an hour to get to Honda Bay.

 Most hotels and restaurants are within the city center.
 It’s near Rizal Avenue and is the home to shopping malls such as SM City Puerto Princesa and Robinsons Place Mall Palawan.